NHL bans referee who was caught on hot mic saying he ‘wanted to get’ penalty on Predators

 Peel and Kelly Sutherland were the referees in the game, but the NHL singled out only the former in its statement Wednesday.

 “Nothing is more important than ensuring the integrity of the game,” Colin Campbell, the NHL’s senior executive vice president of hockey operations, said in the statement.
 “Tim Peel’s conduct is in direct contradiction to the adherence to that cornerstone principle that we demand of our officials and that our fans, players, coaches and all those associated with our game expect and deserve.
-There is no justification for his comments, no matter the context or his intention, and the National Hockey League will take any and all steps necessary to protect the integrity of our game”
+There is no justification for his comments, no matter the context or his intention, and the National Hockey League will take any and all steps necessary to protect the integrity of our game.”

 After the game, a 2-0 Nashville win, Predators Coach John Hynes declined to comment about the incident other than to say “it’s an issue that I think the league will have to take care of.”